 Definition of snap

-Although you may look like a fearsome player when you make a good snap call on the river against a bluff, as a general rule, take your time before you play, even when the game seems obvious.
-In poker, you're constantly dealing with money at risk and it will be important for you to make the right decisions.
-You've probably heard players say that they called a all in preflop in "snap call" thinking they had AA when they had A4.
-A bit of fatigue, a game a bit too fast and you lose a full buy-in .
+Although you may look like a formidable player when you make a good snap call on the river against a bluff, as a general rule, take your time before playing, even when the game seems obvious.
+In poker, you have money on the line all the time and it will be important for you to make the right decisions.
+You've probably heard players say that they called a preflop all in as a "snap call" thinking they had AA when they had A4.
+A little bit of fatigue, a little too fast play and you lose a whole buy-in.